 - Exceptional Income

 A Sale is the lifeline of any company.
 An increase in Sales opens the path to the growth of any company.
-Thus every Investor invests in those stocks only where they see an annual or a quarterly growth in Sales sustainable.
+Thus every Investor invests in those stocks only where they see an annual or a quarterly growth in Sales sustainability.

-Other things included under other Income can be any asset that the company has sold or any Interest that the company receives on its Deposits or any investments that the company has made and receives dividend on it etc all comes under Other Income.
+Other things included under other Income can be an asset that the company has sold or any Interest that the company receives on its Deposits or any investments that the company has made and receives dividend on it etc all comes under Other Income.
 This other Income can be recurring in nature.

 Rise in Revenue and Operating income is seen as a positive sign in any company whereas continuous growth in other Income or Exceptional Income is taken with a pinch of salt.

 Any restructuring is usually associated with Exceptional Income or Exceptional losses.
-But its usually done for the long term benefit of the company.
+But it’s usually done for the long-term benefit of the company.